On April 10th 1991, David Crawford's life changed forever.

 David's story and many others like his are the reason we feel so passionate about height safety.
 They are our inspiration.

 How healthy are your working at heights practices?
-Our Height Safety Health Check quickly evaluates your risk and provides a detailed report.
+Our Height Safety Risk Calculator quickly evaluates your risk and provides a detailed report.

 Read the video transcript:

 SAYFA GROUP - Falls change lives